There’s a lot to think about when you’re trying to conceive (TTC).

 Examples of X-linked genetic conditions are:

-Your doctor might also recommend genetic testing before pregnancy if you or the other biological parent are of a specific ethnic background, as some conditions are more common in particular groups of people.
+Your doctor might recommend prenatal genetic testing if you or the other biological parent are of a specific ethnic background, as some conditions are more common in particular groups of people.

 Conditions that can be tested for include: